Poisson boundary of group extensions: Linear groups

 \item Moreover let $h$ be an element in $U_n$ which is $0$ for all elements $(k,l)>_T (i,j)$.
 Then the image of $h$ (under the quotient map) is central in $U_n/N^T{i,j}$.

 \end{enumerate} \end{claim}

 \begin{proof}

-1) Consider upper-triangular matrices $A$ with $0$ on the main diagonal (which form a nilpotent group).
+1) Consider upper-triangular matrices $A$ with $0$ on the main diagonal.
+We recall such matrices form a nilpotent group.
 Consider a map $t$ that maps a nilpotent uppertriangular matrix $A$ to the pair $(k,l)$, $1 \le k,l \le n$, where $(k,l)$ is the maximal element, with respect to the order $T$, with $a_{k,l} \ne 0$.
 We also use the convention $t(0)<_T (k,l)$ for any $k,l$, $1\le k, l \le n$.
 Note that given two non-zero nilpotent upper triangular matrices $A$ and $B$

 Also note that

 First we prove that $N^T_{i,j}$ is a subgroup.
 Note that by the definition $N^T_{i,j}$ is the subset consisting of elements of the form $I+A$ where $A$ is a nilpotent upper triangular matrix such that $t(A)<_T(i,j)$.